-Without audio recording device in the ancient time, did the ancient Chinese keep any audio record of their tongue for us?
+Without an audio recording device in the ancient time, did the ancient Chinese keep any audio record of their tongue for us?
 The answer is Yes, via the 韻 書 (the rhyme book).

-I have showed in my last post that the entire Chinese verbal universe is demarcated by the three coordinates, the 聲 (consonant), the 韻 (vowel) and the 4-tones.
+I have shown in my last post that the entire Chinese verbal universe is demarcated by the three coordinates, the 聲 (consonant), the 韻 (vowel) and the 4-tones.
 By knowing two of the three coordinates, the third will be known.
 A 韻 書 (the rhyme book) lists all the 韻 and their 4-tones, and it encompasses the entire information of the Chinese verbal universe.
 Thus, the 韻 書 is the best audio record for recording the phonetic data of Chinese verbal universe.

 The oldest 韻 書 currently known is the book 切 韻 (check rhyme) which was published during the 隋 朝 [Sui Dynasty (around 580 a.d.)].
 While the original book of 切 韻 is no longer exist, its contents are available as quotes from many other books.